-Ram temple construction will begin in December: Ram Vilas Vedanti
+Construction of Ram temple to begin in Dec on basis of mutual consensus: Ram Vilas Vedanti

 Lucknow, Nov 3: Former Bharatiya Janata Party (BJP) MP Ram Vilas Vedanti on Saturday said work towards the construction of Ram temple in Ayodhya in Uttar Pradesh will begin in December this year.

-Speaking to reporters, President of Ram Janambhoomi Nyas Vedanti said that "Construction of Ram temple will begin in December.
-Without an ordinance and on the basis of mutual agreement, Ram temple will be constructed in Ayodhya and a masjid will be constructed in Lucknow."
+Speaking to reporters,Vedanti claimed that he will start construction of the Ram temple in December, adding that it will be built in Ayodhya and a mosque can be built in Lucknow in the name of Allah.
+Vedanti was expressing his views on the issue at the two-day 'Dharmadesh' organised by Akhil Bharatiya Sant Samiti.

+Vedanti said that Prime Minister Narendra Modi, BJP chief Amit Shah, party ministers, MPs and MLAs want the temple to be built, "but if legislation will be brought in and passed, no one will be able to stop communal violence." he said, adding, "We do not want violence.
+We want peace."

-Reiterating its demand for construction of Ram Temple in Ayodhya, Rashtriya Swayamsevak Sangh has claimed that Hindus were feeling "insulted" by the Supreme Court's observation that the issue is not a priority.
+Reiterating its demand for construction of Ram Temple in Ayodhya, Rashtriya Swayamsevak Sangh on Friday claimed that Hindus were feeling "insulted" by the Supreme Court's observation that the issue is not a priority.
 RSS general secretary Bhaiyyaji Joshi said that movement similar to 1992 will be initiated if required.

 "Will not hesitate to launch an agitation for Ram temple, if needed, but since the matter is in the Supreme Court, there are restrictions," Joshi was quoted as saying by PTI.
 Joshi said that RSS respects the Supreme Court and urge it to take into consideration sentiments of hindus.